Importing data and combining databases

 In openLCA, an existing database refers to a database that has already been imported or created within the software.
 To import data from an existing database into the currently active database, you can follow these steps:

-Importing databases as Ecospold, Excel, ILCD, SimaPro CSV, and JSON-LD
+Importing databases and data sets as Ecospold, Excel, ILCD, SimaPro CSV, and JSON-LD

 By following these steps, you can import databases in various formats into existing openLCA databases, allowing you to expand and enhance your data resources: